Projects

 During my medical training and post-graduation, I had the opportunity to work closely with clinical supervisors across various surgical specialties, contributing to research in multiple domains:

-• Bariatric Surgery: I was involved in a study analyzing postoperative outcomes and advantages of hand-sewn laparoscopic one-anastomosis gastric bypass, contributing to data collection, statistical analysis, and publication.
+Bariatric Surgery: I was involved in a study analyzing postoperative outcomes and advantages of hand-sewn laparoscopic one-anastomosis gastric bypass, contributing to data collection, statistical analysis, and publication.

-• Pediatric Surgery & Neurosurgery: I led a study examining the incidence and risk factors for complicated acute appendicitis in children.
-Additionally, I contributed to two pediatric clinical trials, one assessing the impact of external ventricular drain tunneling length on cerebrospinal fluid infection rates, and another comparing single-dose vs. multiple-dose antibiotic prophylaxis in clean pediatric neurosurgical interventions.
+Pediatric Surgery & Neurosurgery: I led a study examining the incidence and risk factors for complicated acute appendicitis in children.
+Additionally, I contributed to two pediatric clinical trials, one on assessing the impact of external ventricular drain tunneling length on cerebrospinal fluid infection rates, and another on comparing single-dose vs. multiple-dose antibiotic prophylaxis in clean pediatric neurosurgical interventions.

-• Trauma & Spinal Cord Injury: As part of a research team at the Sina Trauma and Surgery Research Center, Tehran University of Medical Sciences, I contributed to developing national clinical practice guidelines on timing of decompressive surgery in acute spinal cord injury and the role of baseline MRI in acute spinal cord injury assessment.
+Trauma & Spinal Cord Injury: As part of a research team at the Sina Trauma and Surgery Research Center, Tehran University of Medical Sciences, I contributed to developing national clinical practice guidelines on timing of decompressive surgery in acute spinal cord injury and the role of baseline MRI in acute spinal cord injury assessment.
 Additionally, I collaborated on projects exploring vagus nerve stimulation for spinal cord injury rehabilitation and brain-computer interface applications in neurodegenerative diseases.

 Through these multidisciplinary collaborations, I gained comprehensive clinical research experience, contributing to high-impact studies that bridge clinical practice with scientific advancements.